Why Port Forwarding?

 If you successfully went through all the steps above you now want to do a test in-game.

-If you couldn’t apply the settings or Player-interaction does not work – we need to go a little further in your setup.
+If you COULD NOT apply the settings or Player-interaction does not work – we need to go a little further in your setup.

 Configuring Port Forwarding on your Router

-This is more complicated and will require access to your router.
+This is more complicated and will require access to your router, but it will be more reliable.ย

-Make sure your computer has a static IP address assigned, Guide here:
+- Make sure your computer has a static IP address assigned, Guide below here:ย

 https://portforward.com/router.htm

-Follow the steps for opening port 5100 (or whatever you chose) to your computer
+- Follow the steps for opening the port you chose in-game (5100 for example) to your computerย

 https://portforward.com/router.htm